A Little About Me

-Asynchronous Development: The Struggles of Being 2e
+Asynchronous Development: The Challenges of Being 2e

 One of the most difficult aspects of parenting a 2e child is the reality of asynchronous development.
 Your child might be highly advanced in certain areas, but their emotional regulation, social skills, or ability to manage day-to-day tasks might be underdeveloped.
 You may find yourself wondering why your brilliant child can’t seem to control their anger, focus in school, or make and maintain friendships.
 This gap between cognitive ability and emotional maturity is common in 2e children and can create intense frustration—for both the child and the parent.